arnoldlayne0/fair-rankings/README.md

 # Fair Rankings

-Algorithms for fairness-constrained ranking maximisation, originally developed as part of an MSc dissertation at the London School of Economics (Operations Research, 2019).
+Algorithms for fairness-constrained ranking maximisation, originally developed as part of an dissertation at the London School of Economics (MSc Operations Research, 2018).

 ## Problem